alemart/surgescript/docs/tutorials/advanced_features.md

 Iterators
 ---------

 As seen in the [loops](/tutorials/loops#foreach) section, the foreach loop may be used to iterate through a collection.
-In SurgeScript, a collection is an object (but the opposite is not always true).
+In SurgeScript, a collection is an object that implements a specific protocol.
 You may implement your own collections by implementing function `iterator()`.
 If you have ever used Java, you'll find this to be familiar.

 ```
 object "MyCollection"